FHA Repair Requirements and Guidelines for FHA Loans

 - Missing appliances that are usually sold with a home such as a stove

-- Bedrooms without minimal-sized windows or bedroom windows with bars that do not release
+- Bedrooms without minimal-sized windows for egress or bedroom windows with bars that do not release

 - Foundation or structural defects